Most interesting landmarks of Germany

 - Wuppertal Suspension Railway (Schwebebahn) – North Rhine-Westphalia.
 Unique urban transport system – the oldest suspended railway.
 Track opened in 1901, now it is 13.3 km long and moves 25 million passengers per year.
 Constructed, using the valley of Wupper river.

-Described wonders of Germany
+Described landmarks of Germany

-Germany has picturesque landscape and rather many natural landmarks, but these are overshadowed by the rich and diverse cultural heritage.
+Germany has a picturesque landscape and rather many natural landmarks, but these are overshadowed by the rich and diverse cultural heritage.
 From time to time immense values have been lost in warfare, but Germans have duly rebuilt their cultural treasures and are constantly creating new values.

 Highlights of Germany are: